wpmudev/coursepress/README.md

 # README #

-CoursePress has two primary development branches: coursepress/pro and coursepress/standard
+CoursePress has three primary development branches: coursepress/pro, coursepress/campus and coursepress/standard

 #### CoursePress Pro (coursepress/pro)

 CoursePress Pro is the official premium plugin that lives on WPMU Dev and will ultimately always be merged back into **master**.

+#### CoursePress Campus (coursepress/campus)

+CoursePress Campus is the branch that is integrated with CampusPress/Edublogs.
+It is just about identical to CoursePress Pro but strips out the MarketPress bundling and removes paid courses features (all code that is implemented in CoursePress Pro).

 #### CoursePress (coursepress/standard)